 Macro subjects including butterflies and dragonflies have been a prominent feature of this work.

-My favourite subjects are wild canids and birds of prey, especially eagles.
+My current favourite subjects are butterflies, gibbons, and birds of prey, especially eagles.
 This tends to change every few years as I get immersed in different worlds.

 Before becoming a cameraman I worked from 1993 to 1998 as a camera and field assistant on wildlife films for Survival Anglia, Tigress Productions and PBS.
 This included filming wolves, polar bears, genets and fennec foxes.